rdldesign/alexa-power-automate/README.md

 # Power Automate and Alexa
-This is a demonstration of how to make a request to Power Automate from an Alexa skill endpoint written in node.js.
+This is a demonstration of how to make a request to Microsoft Power Automate from an Alexa skill endpoint written in node.js.

 This demo retrieve device address and returns a UPRN (unique